digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 .. _def-internal-consistency:

-Definition »internal consistency«
+Definition »internal consistency for a contract«
   A transaction is **internally consistent for a contract c** if the following holds for all of its subactions `act` on the contract `c`

   #. `act` does not happen before any **Create c** action
   #. `act` does not happen after any exercise consuming `c`.

-  A transaction is **internally consistent** if it is internally consistent for all contracts `c`.
+  A transaction is **internally consistent** if it is internally consistent for all contracts and consistent for all keys.

 .. _def-input-contract: